Support estimation in high-dimensional heteroscedastic mean regression: The adaptive LASSO with pseudo Huber loss function

 We shall investigate the sign-consistency as well as the rate of convergence in the $\ell_\infty$ distance of $\widehat{\beta}_n^{\,\ALH}$.
 To this end, let us set up some notation used in the following.
 Denote the support of the coefficient vector $\beta^*$ and its regularized version $\beta_{\alpha_n}^*$ in \eqref{eq:betaalpha} by

 where $| S |$ is the cardinality of $S$.
 A major additional issue in our investigation will be that the support $S$ of $\beta^*$, the object of interest, differs from the support $S_{\alpha}$ of $\beta^*_\alpha$, the parameter which is actually estimated.
 Indeed, even if $\beta^*$ is sparse in the sense that $S$ is of small cardinality, this need not be the case for $\beta^*_\alpha$.
+We illustrate this numerically at the beginning of the simulations in Section \ref{sec:sims}.
 However, our analysis will show that the adaptive LASSO penalty reliably sets the small superfluous entries of $\beta^*_\alpha$ to zero.